Re-ONee/Facebook_Clone/README.md

 # Facebook_Clone 26/03/2022
-This is a simple (dark-theme) clone of Facebook has simple styling - made as my first repo.
+This is a simple (dark-theme) clone of Facebook that has simple styling made as my first repo.

 Installation notes
 -----------------------------------------------------------